Preparing for the Future: Why I Updated My Will at 38 Weeks Pregnant

 Have you ever thought about what happens if life doesn’t go as planned?

 For me, having a will is just as essential as having a birth plan.
-I’m not planning to die giving birth, but I also know that anything can happen.
-Writing my will wasn’t about fear — it was about love, responsibility, and legacy.
+I’m not planning to die during childbirth, but I also know that anything can happen.
+Writing my will wasn’t about fear.
+It was about love, responsibility, and legacy.

-As a mom, a partner, and a businesswoman, planning for the best while being prepared for the worst is how I show up for my family.
+As a mom, a partner, and a businesswoman, planning for the best while preparing for the unexpected is one of the ways I care for my family.
 I can’t control everything that happens in life, but I can control how prepared we are for it.

 Too often, our community doesn’t talk about estate planning until it’s too late.
-We shy away from the hard conversations — the “what ifs” that make us uncomfortable.
+We shy away from the hard conversations, the “what if” scenarios that make us uncomfortable.
 But the truth is, avoiding the conversation doesn’t make the outcome any easier.

 Do you have a will?